FrancoisSestier/entt/docs/md/poly.md

     struct type: Base {
         void draw() const { this->template invoke<0>(*this); }
     };

+    template<typename Type>
+    static constexpr auto value = std::make_tuple(&Type::draw);
 };
 ```

-The example is purposely minimal but the functions can receive values and return
+The example is purposely minimal.
+All functions can receive values and return
 arguments.
-The former will be returned by the call to `invoke`, the latter must
+The latter will be returned by the call to `invoke`, the former must
 be passed to the same function after the reference to `this` instead.<br/>
 As for `invoke`, this is a name that is injected into the _concept_ through
 `Base`, from which one must necessarily inherit.
 Since it's also a dependent